-At the end of 2018, revaluation gains of Rs 33M on the freehold properties of LCRVL was recognised under the cluster's financials.
+LCRVL was recognised under the cluster's financials.
 This has positively impacted the financial results of the cluster for 2018.

 Our real estate developments will also commence in 2019.
 The first phase of development will cover 8 high-end villas which will be included in the rental pool of the hotel.
-Design and construction drawings have been finalised and the process of acquiring permits is progressing rapidly.
-We expect to deliver the first villas in the first half of 2020
+Design and construction drawings have been finalised and we have already obtained our permits.
+We expect to deliver the first villas in the first half of 2020.